 BILLY SUTER chats to Ballito-based PIERRE DE CHARMOY, former heart-throb singer and film star (he was the lead in the 1984 Afrikaans film, Tawwe Tienies).
 Pierre, his flowing black locks now shorter and greying, is recording a new album in between sugar farming and performing occasional gigs.
+He performs at Umhlanga’s new Rockwood Theatre, at Sibaya Casino, at 8pm on Saturday, February 3.
+Tickets cost R130 each and booking is by phoning 031 161 0000.

 HIS main focus over the past 20 years has been on family and farming, but don’t for a minute think former South African heart-throb singer-songwriter Pierre de Charmoy has shelved his music.